academy-may-2022/asos_clone/README.md

-# asos_clone
+# To Do
-asos clone to learn react and ts
+A To Do list to learn react and ts

 # FAQ
 1. How do I run the app?
+    - run `npm install` to install project dependencies
-    - cd into sample-app and run `npm start`
+    - run `npm start` to start local server